Category Archives: Russian Royals

 Alexei did not expect his sickly sons from his first marriage, Feodor and Ivan, to survive him.
 Only 43 years old at the time of Peter’s birth, Alexei expected to reign for many more years before Peter would come to the throne.
 However, on February 9, 1676, five years after marrying Natalya Kyrillovna Naryshkina, Alexei I, Tsar of All Russia died of a heart attack at the age of 46.

-Alexei was succeeded by his eldest surviving son from his first marriage, 15-year-old Feodor III.
-Even though Feodor was well educated and had a fine intellect, his debilitating physical condition prevented him from really reigning.
+Alexei was succeeded by 15-year-old Feodor III, his eldest surviving son from his first marriage.
+Even though Feodor was well educated and had a fine intellect, his debilitating physical condition prevented him from fully participating in reigning.
 Throughout Feodor’s reign, the government was largely run by Artamon Sergeyevich Matveev, who had raised Natalya Kirillovna and had become a close friend of her husband Alexei.

 Peter as a child; Credit – Wikipedia

 Peter had started his education while his father was still alive, learning the alphabet and numbers.
-When he was five-years-old, Peter was given a tutor, Nikita Moiseevich Zotov.
-Historians differ as to the quality of Zotov’s teaching but he did remain a lifelong friend of Peter.
-Although initially asked to teach reading and writing, Zotov found Peter to be quite curious and interested in many things.
+When he was five years old, Peter was given a tutor, Nikita Moiseevich Zotov.
+Historians differ regarding the quality of Zotov’s teaching but he remained a lifelong friend of Peter.
+Although initially asked to teach reading and writing, Zotov found Peter curious and interested in many things.
 Peter asked for lessons on Russian history, battles, and heroes.
 At Zotov’s request, Peter’s mother ordered engravings of foreign cities and palaces, sailing ships, weapons, and historical events.
 Zotov placed them in Peter’s classroom, along with a globe.
-Other tutors and experts instructed Peter in royal and military history, blacksmithing, carpentry, printing, sailing, and shipbuilding – all subjects Peter had an interest in.
+Other tutors and experts instructed Peter in royal and military history, blacksmithing, carpentry, printing, sailing, and shipbuilding – all subjects Peter wanted to learn.
 His tutor Nikita Moiseevich Zotov stimulated his curiosity and facilitated his learning.
 Peter chose what he wanted to learn and, in effect, became a self-made man.

 To protect Ivan’s interests, Sophia Alexeievna, Alexei’s eldest surviving daughter from his first marriage and Ivan’s sister, led a rebellion of the Streltsy, an elite military corps, in April – May 1682.
 During the rebellion, some of Peter’s relatives and allies were murdered, including two of his maternal uncles and his father’s good friend Artamon Sergeyevich Matveev.
 The young Peter witnessed some of these violent acts.